 These are all great places to grab a bite with a little Irish flair throughout the entire year, but the week of St. Patty's Day, you are sure to find a lively staff and great traditional music to get you into the Irish spirit!

-The most popular and largest St. Patrick's Day events are not taking place in 2021, but there is Shamrock Land 2021, an outdoor picnic style experience on 13th and 14 March at The Bullpen at Half Street Fairgrounds.
+The most popular and largest St. Patrick's Day events have not been confirmed for 2023 yet.
+In 2021 there was Shamrockland, an outdoor picnic style experience at The Bullpen at Half Street Fairgrounds.

-If you were hoping to take in one of our many parades, they've been cancelled for 2021
+If you were hoping to take in one of our many parades, many are back on for 2023!

-- St. Patrick's Parade of Washington, D.C. -Cancelled
+- St. Patrick's Parade of Washington, D.C. - not yet confirmed